 - All the values in the Left Subtree will be less than the Main Root Node.
 All the values in the Right Subtree will be higher than the Main Root Node.

-- You will find the Left & Right Subtree will develop each BST itself.
+- You will find that the Left & Right Subtree will develop each BST itself.

 Is it appearing difficult?
-Letโs try to know more wisely using the below image.
+Let’s try to use the image more wisely using the image.

 Why is it so?
 Let’s know it.

 We can see a Subtree there where the Root Node is 3.
-It has 1 as Left Child & 6 as Right Child.
+It has 1 as the left child & 6 as the right child.
 In this particular Subtree, the problem arises.

-According to the rule, BST will have a greater numbered node all on the Right Side.
-But we can see that the left side of the Subtree which has the Root Node as 6 has 2 as their Left Child.
+According to the rule, BST will have a greater numbered node on the Right Side.
+But we can see that the left side of the Subtree, which has the Root Node as 6, has 2 as its left child.

 BST in C++ has some unique implementation processes.
-Here we first need to have the nodes of the Tree in Array format.
+Here, we first need to have the nodes of the Tree inan arrayy format.
 Then we consider the first or last number as the root of the Main Tree.
-Then depending upon the number, we have to define the BST.
+Then, depending on the number, we have to define the BST.
 The methods go in the following way:

 - Consider the first number as the Root Node.